 - Limiting contact with the elder

 - Family caregiver stress or burnout: Stressed caregivers can become discouraged, leading them to lash out at the older adults in their care.

 If a loved one is being cared for by a family member, friend, or other caregiver, be aware of these risk factors , call or visit as often as possible to evaluate the senior’s health, and play an active role in his / her care.

-At Hired Hands Homecare , providers of the most trusted in home care Walnut Creek and the surrounding area have to offer, we realize how important a senior loved one’s health and wellbeing are, and we take the necessary steps to ensure we provide the highest level of care.
+At Hired Hands Homecare , top-rate home care company serving Santa Rosa, CA and the surrounding areas, we realize how important a senior loved one’s health and wellbeing are, and we take the necessary steps to ensure we provide the highest level of care.
 Each and every member of our senior care team has gone through a comprehensive background check, reference checks, and a personal interview to confirm they meet our high care requirements.
 Contact us today at (866) 940-4343 to learn more about our California home care services .